Deep transfer learning for image classification: a survey: Best Practice Categorization

-Our recommendations for best practice in deep transfer learning for image classification broken down by target dataset size and similarity to the source dataset are summarized below. \paragraph{Larger, similar target datasets} Most techniques will work well in this case, so less time needs to be spent finding the best technique for the given task.
-A lower learning rate and momentum are better for fine-tuning when the source and target datasets are similar.
-This may not be necessary when the target dataset is very large, for example ImageNet 1K, and overfitting a poor empirical risk minimizer is less of a problem.
-All weights should be fine-tuned not frozen.
-L2-SP regularization or other more recent techniques like DELTA, BSS, stochastic normalization etc. are likely to work reasonably well.
-Generally, less regularization will be needed with a very large target dataset.
+Most techniques will work well in this case, so less time needs to be spent finding the best technique for the given task \citep{yosinski2014transferable, kolesnikov2020big}.
+Transferring all layers is likely to be optimal \citep{plested2019analysis, plested2021rethinking}.
+A lower learning rate and momentum are better for fine-tuning when the source and target datasets are similar \citep{li2020rethinking,plested2021rethinking, dai2024adaptive}.
+However, this may not be necessary when the target dataset is very large and overfitting a poor empirical loss minimizer is less of a concern.
+If a higher learning rate is used it should be decayed quickly so as not to change the pretrained weights too much.
+All weights should be fine-tuned not frozen \citep{yosinski2014transferable, plested2019analysis, huang2023self}.
+L2-SP regularization or other more recent techniques like DELTA, BSS, stochastic normalization etc. are likely to work reasonably well \citep{li2020rethinking,wan2019towards,plested2021rethinking,chen2019catastrophic}.
+However, a very large target dataset may need less regularization in general.